image courtesy of Shasta-Cascade Wonderland Assoc.

 Houseboats are equipped with kitchens and flush toilets.
 Most rental agencies require that renters bring their own bedding, linens, and groceries, but almost everything else is provided on the floating hotel, including life jackets.

-Rates vary quite dramatically depending on the time of year, the size and quality of the boat, and how many people are in the party.
+Rates vary quite dramatically depending on the time of year, the size (three-deck boats are available) and quality of the boat, and how many people are in the party.
 Summer rentals are most expensive, and a group of six to ten people gets the best rates.
 Weekly rates begin at around $1,120 for a small boat in off season and go up.
 Fuel is additional.
 Most facilities offer midweek specials and 3-day weekends; some offer a Thanksgiving special that includes the turkey and pumpkin pie.
 During the off-season, rates drop by approximately one-third, and some facilities will rent their boats for just a day.
 Contact rental facilities directly for current stock and rates.

 Paradise Point Marina 8095 Rio Blanco Rd., in Stockton.